The auto parts industry: Our look at aftermarket auto parts sales statistics

 Auto repair and service outlook

 The aftermarket industry employs about 4.5 million people and includes over 270,000 repair shops and over 265,000 retail parts outlets.
 Vehicles drive over 3 trillion miles per year on US roads.

 Common automotive aftermarket questions

 How big is the automotive aftermarket industry?

-The light duty aftermarket is projected at $341 billion in 2022.
-The entire automotive aftermarket/auto care industry including medium and heavy-duty is projected at $439 billion in 2022.
+The light duty aftermarket was estimated at $341 billion in 2022.
+The entire automotive aftermarket/auto care industry including medium and heavy-duty was estimated at $439 billion in 2022.

 Why is it called aftermarket?